• Skip to primary navigation

 Fry the Chakli

 • To fry chakli, heat oil over medium heat.
 Avoid lowering the heat throughout the frying process.
-If you're a beginner, gently drop chakli into the hot oil using a slotted spoon, then slide the spoon to release the chakli.
+If you're a beginner, gently place the chakli on a slotted spoon, then slide the spoon to release it in hot oil.

-• Fry only 2-3 chakli at a time, depending on the size of the pan.
+• Fry only 2-3 at a time, depending on the size of the pan.
 Avoid overcrowding the pan.
 Once the bubbling has significantly reduced, the chakli is done.
 Remove and set aside on a big strainer or paper towel-lined plate to remove excess oil.
-Then fry the next batch of chakli.
+Then fry the next batch.

 • Once cooled, you’ll notice the chakli is extra crispy and light, with a beautiful hollow center.
-Give this recipe a try.
-You can store the chakli in an airtight container.
+Once cooled, you can store the them in an airtight container.
 It will remain fresh for up to 15 days.
-If you use oil instead of butter, the chakli can last for about a month.
+If you use oil instead of butter, it can last for about a month.

 Video